Pwd9000-ML/blog-devto/posts/2024/DevOps-Build-2024-Book-Of-News/DevOps-Build-2024-Book-Of-News.md

 ### 3. Unleashing API and Generative AI Capabilities with Azure API Management

 Azure API Management now includes new capabilities that significantly enhance the scalability and security of generative AI deployments.
 Features such as the Microsoft Azure OpenAI Service token limit policy, one-click import of Azure OpenAI Service endpoints, and a dedicated Load Balancer for efficient traffic distribution, position Azure as a leader in managing the rapid proliferation of APIs and AI solutions.
 These updates aim to streamline API sprawl and improve resource allocation and service protection.

+Check out the **[Azure API Center](https://techcommunity.microsoft.com/t5/azure-integration-services-blog/azure-api-center-your-comprehensive-api-inventory-and-governance/ba-p/4125146?wt.mc_id=DT-MVP-5004771)** for more information.

 ## 4. Boosting Web App Performance and Security with Azure App Service